 PERMANENT SCHOOL FUND GUARANTEE . . .
-In connection with the sale of the Bonds, the District submitted an application to the Texas Education Agency and has received conditional approval from the Commissioner of Education for guarantee of the Bonds under the Permanent School Fund Guarantee Program (Chapter 45, Subchapter C of the Texas Education Code).
-Subject to satisfying certain conditions discussed under the heading "Appendix D - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" herein, the payment of the Bonds will be absolutely and unconditionally guaranteed by the corpus of the Permanent School Fund of the State of Texas.
+In connection with the sale of the Bonds, the District has submitted an application to the Texas Education Agency and expects to receive conditional approval from the Commissioner of Education for guarantee of the Bonds under the Permanent School Fund Guarantee Program (Chapter 45, Subchapter C of the Texas Education Code).
+Subject to satisfying certain conditions discussed in "Appendix D - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" herein, the payment of the Bonds will be absolutely and unconditionally guaranteed by the corpus of the Permanent School Fund of the State of Texas.
 In the event of default by the District in the scheduled payments of the Bonds, registered owners will receive all payments due from the corpus of the Permanent School Fund.

-PURPOSE...
-Proceeds from the sale of the Bonds will be used for the following purposes: (1) for the construction, acquisition, renovation and equipment of school facilities in the District (including, but not limited to, improvements to enhance safety, security and energy efficiency), including the acquisition of land therefor, and the purchase of school buses and vehicles, and (2) to pay the costs associated with the issuance of the Bonds.
+PURPOSE . . .
+Proceeds from the sale of the Bonds will be used for the following purposes: (1) improving school facilities consisting of safety and security infrastructure; upgrades, repairs and renovations; parking lots; two new elementary schools; school buses, transportation safety equipment and vehicles; land for school facilities; and updating instructional technology equipment, and (2) to pay the costs associated with the issuance of the Bonds.

 OPTIONAL REDEMPTION...
-The District reserves the right, at its option, to redeem Bonds having stated maturities on and after February 1, 2035, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 1, 2034, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption.
+The District reserves the right, at its option, to redeem Bonds having stated maturities on and after February 15, 20, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 15, 20, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption.
 If less than all of the Bonds are to be redeemed, the District may select the maturities of the Bonds to be redeemed.
 If less than all the Bonds of any maturity are to be redeemed, the Paying Agent/Registrar (or DTC while the Bonds are in Book-Entry-Only form) shall determine by lot the Bonds, or portions thereof, within such maturity to be redeemed.